Our Society & Mission:

-The Sunnyside Museum is owned and operated by The Sunnyside Historical Society, a non-profit organization whose goal is to preserve the history of Smoky Valley, its Founding Fathers, and Central Nevada.
+The Sunnyside Museum is owned and operated by The Sunnyside Historical Society, a non-profit organization whose objective is to preserve the history of Big Smoky Valley, its Founding Fathers and Central Nevada.
 It was named for the first claims filed on Round Mountain’s rich resources.

 The museum is located on Highway 376, just south of the rest area, and state highway maintenance department.
-It is housed in the Round Mountain school house built in 1936, relocated to it’s present location in the 1990's.
+It is housed in the Round Mountain school house built in 1936 and relocated to it’s present location in the 1990's.

-We’re located within just a few miles of the exact geographic center of Nevada, which is 57 miles northeast of Tonopah, Nevada (Hwy 6) and 60 southeast of Austin, Nevada (Hwy 50).
-We are half way between Reno and Las Vegas nestled in the beautiful Smoky Valley, which is between the Toiyabe and Toquima Mountain Ranges.
+We’re located within just a few miles of the geographic center of Nevada, 57 miles northeast of Tonopah, Nevada (Hwy 6) and 60 miles southeast of Austin, Nevada (Hwy 50).
+We are half-way between Reno and Las Vegas nestled in the beautiful Big Smoky Valley, between the Toiyabe and Toquima Mountain Ranges.

 You can view our map here.

 The Round Mountain Elementary School built in 1936 now houses the Sunnyside Museum in Round Mountain, Nevada.
 It was a 1st through 12th grade two-classroom school.